Metrics glossary

 Push CTR

-Anchor link toPercentage of users who clicked on a push notification after receiving it.
+Anchor link toPercentage of users who opened the push after receiving it.

 Recipients